Diana Taurasi: 2004–2006: WNBA beginnings

+2007–2009: Two WNBA championships

-In 2007, Taurasi finally reached the WNBA playoffs.
+In 2007, Taurasi reached the WNBA playoffs for the first time.
 In the first round, the Mercury eliminated the Seattle Storm two games to none.
-Next, they swept the San Antonio Silver Stars in a hard-fought two-game series and Taurasi advanced to her first WNBA Finals, against the defending champion Detroit Shock.
-Taurasi, Pondexter and Taylor led the Mercury to their first WNBA title.
-With this victory Taurasi became the seventh player ever to win an NCAA title, a WNBA title, and an Olympic gold medal.
-Others who had achieved this were Ruth Riley, Sheryl Swoopes, Cynthia Cooper-Dyke, and fellow Huskies Swin Cash, Kara Wolters, and Sue Bird, with further players added to the list in following years.
+Next, they swept the San Antonio Silver Stars, and Taurasi advanced to her first WNBA Finals, against the defending champion Detroit Shock.
+The Mercury went on to win their first WNBA title.
+With this victory, Taurasi became the seventh player ever to win an NCAA title, a WNBA title, and an Olympic gold medal.

-Taurasi was a member of the USA women's 2004, 2008, 2012, and 2016 gold medal Olympic Basketball Teams.

 In the 2009 season, Taurasi was named the WNBA MVP and later led the Phoenix Mercury to its second WNBA championship in three years by beating the Indiana Fever, three games to two, as Taurasi was named the WNBA Finals MVP.
-Taurasi is one of only two players (the other being Cynthia Cooper-Dyke), to win the season scoring title, the season MVP award, a WNBA Championship and the finals MVP in the same season.
+Taurasi was the second player, after Cynthia Cooper-Dyke, to win the season scoring title, the season MVP award, a WNBA Championship and the finals MVP in the same season.

+2010–2013: Injury and return

-In 2011, alongside being selected to her 7th All-WNBA First Team, she was voted one of the Top 15 players in the fifteen-year history of the WNBA by fans.
+In 2011, after being selected to her seventh All-WNBA First Team, Taurasi was voted one of the Top 15 players in the fifteen-year history of the WNBA by fans.
 In 2012, Taurasi had an injury-riddled season, playing only eight games.
 She had to sit out the rest of the season with a strained left hip flexor.
-The Mercury proceeded to finish the season 7–27 as the second worst team in the league.
+The Mercury proceeded to finish the season 7–27 as the second-worst team in the league.

-In 2013, Taurasi returned healthy for the season, she played 32 games and averaged 20+ ppg for the sixth time in her career.
-The Mercury finished 3rd in the western conference with a 19–15.
-They defeated the Los Angeles Sparks 2–1 in the first round, advancing to the conference finals, but would lose to the Minnesota Lynx in a 2-game sweep.
+In 2013, Taurasi returned healthy for the season, and she played 32 games and averaged over 20 points per game for the sixth time in her career.
+The Mercury finished third in the Western Conference with a 19–15 record.
+They defeated the Los Angeles Sparks 2–1 in the first round, advancing to the conference finals, but would lose to the Minnesota Lynx in a two-game sweep.

+2014: Third WNBA championship

 Entering the 2014 season, Taurasi reached the number two spot in career points per game, fifth place in career points, and ninth in career assists.
-In the 2014 season, with a supporting cast of all-star power forward Candice Dupree (who was traded to the Mercury in 2010), rising star Brittney Griner (who was drafted 1st overall in the 2013 WNBA draft) and the arrival of new head coach Sandy Brondello, the Phoenix Mercury finished 29–5, setting the record for most wins in a regular season, earning the top seed in the western conference.
-In the playoffs they advanced all the way to the WNBA Finals where they would sweep the Chicago Sky earning Taurasi her 3rd championship.
+In the 2014 season, with a supporting cast of all-star power forward Candice Dupree, rising star Brittney Griner and new head coach Sandy Brondello, the Phoenix Mercury finished 29–5, setting the record for most wins in a regular season and earning the top seed in the Western Conference.
+In the playoffs, they advanced to the WNBA Finals, where they would sweep the Chicago Sky, earning Taurasi her third championship.
 Taurasi also won the WNBA Finals MVP for the second time in her career.